Frank Klepacki: Petroglyph Games

 As audio director, Klepacki also created many sound effects for Universe at War.
 For the alien Hierarchy, he cultivated an "unnatural" aesthetic through an "arsenal of mangled noises".
 Klepacki used a "combination of heavy cranes recorded with overdriven impacts" to give the faction's walkers a "menacing machinelike breathing sound", and made up his own language to record "various grunts, growls, mannerisms, and strange vocalizations.
 Since Hierarchy heroes needed to communicate to the player in English, Klepacki engineered dialogue to seem as if the aliens were "telepathically speaking to you, with a back-masking effect on their voices...as if the words are being channeled straight to your brain".
 The Novus effects were usually phased and involved "mechanical movement, electricity, and metal sounds".
 He invented yet another language for two characters Viktor and Mirabel, who occasionally speak to one another.
 Lastly, he drew on weather and other natural sounds for the Masari, describing their ambience as having "more weight, thunder, heavy bass rumblings, vortex gusts..."
 Klepacki directed the voice-acting to have a "noble and strong" feel without appearing typically medieval or overly dramatic.
 He ultimately felt he did the work of "three people" with Universe at War, as the game's audio requirements changed constantly, requiring vigilance and programmer support.
 Divine Intervention was later nominated for a Game Audio Network Guild award, and the soundtrack was released as a free download after Petroglyph's efforts toward a traditional release were frustrated.

-Klepacki next composed three songs for Command & Conquer: Red Alert 3, including Hell March 3.
-Hell March 3 was recorded with the aid of a 4-piece rock band alongside the Skywalker Symphony Orchestra and Choir at the Skywalker Sound scoring stage; the choir also sang in Russian for an updated version of Grinder from Red Alert 2.
-He remarked in 2008 that he would never grow tired of Hell March, and was thankful it had resonated with so many fans.
+Klepacki next composed three songs for Command & Conquer: Red Alert 3, including "The Red Menace", "Grinder 2", and "Hell March 3".
+"Hell March 3" was recorded with the aid of a four-piece rock band alongside the Skywalker Symphony Orchestra and Choir at the Skywalker Sound scoring stage; the choir also sang in Russian for an updated version of "Grinder" from Red Alert 2.
+He remarked in 2008 that he would never grow tired of "Hell March", and was thankful it had resonated with so many fans.
 Around this time, he composed using Cubase, Kontakt, a MOTU 2408 audio interface, and several instruments.
-Collaborating with Video Games Live, Klepacki performed Hell March and its Red Alert 2 version in Las Vegas in 2008, and later performed Hell March 3 in the Netherlands with a choir and orchestra through the Games in Concert series; he wore a Soviet army conscript uniform for the song.
+Collaborating with Video Games Live, Klepacki performed "Hell March" and its Red Alert 2 version in Las Vegas in 2008, and later performed "Hell March 3" in the Netherlands with a choir and orchestra through the Games in Concert series; he wore a Soviet army conscript uniform for the song.